 I still remember my first visit to Houston.
 I was five years old and traveling to see my cousin, now coworker, Margaret.
 Those were the only trips I took alone.
 I remember meeting an American Airlines flight attendant, who walked me onto the plane and told me that she would be around for anything I needed.
 She gave me a wing pin to wear.
 Although those wings are just a brand element, to me, they mean that American Airlines will keep me safe.

 Brands that are built on the company vision resonate best with consumers.
 Safety is one of many values that American Airlines runs on.
 However, it only resonated with me because I saw it in action.
 So when I hear their brand promises, “The safety of our customers and our employees is the foundation of all we do,” I believe them.
 American Airlines has won my trust.
 In this type of honest branding, the choices in regards to employees, product quality, and manufacturing tactics, match the visual language.

 Good brands start from the inside out.
 The leaders create the vision.
 The vision creates the visual language.
 And the visual language turns into a system that is unified enough to be recognized as a cohesive brand.
-In this way, every communication of the brand is unified, from the the way the CEO talks about the company, to the visual language of the company, to the customer service.
+In this way, every communication of the brand is unified, from the way the CEO talks about the company, to the visual language, to the customer service.

 American Airlines and Adobe are just two examples of brands that have visual identities which flow from their company purposes.
 The designers’ job is not to create the company vision.
 Rather, it’s to tap into the lifeblood of the company and create a visual language that expresses it.
-Those are the type of brands that consumers feel passionately about.
+That’s the type of brand experience that consumers feel passionate about.